After Birth: Postpartum Support

 • Should you feel that you need more care than what your package offers you, you may upgrade at any time.
 However, we are firm on our boundary of sticking to the times of our scheduled sessions.
 Because doulas are constantly pouring into others, it’s important that there is a mutual respect for each other’s time and expectations.
 There is also a high chance that multiple clients are booked for services on the same day, so sticking to your allotted time slot is imperative.

-• Wombly is here to hold space, listen, and remind you that you’re not alone.
-Whether it’s helping you find small moments of rest, offering resources, or just being a steady, judgment-free presence, I’ll support you in whatever way feels right.
+• Wombly is here to hold space and remind you that you’re not alone.
+Whether it’s helping you find small moments of rest, offering resources, or just being a judgment-free presence, I’ll support you in whatever way feels right.
 We’ll move through it together.

-• Postpartum is a sacred window of healing, adjustment, and deep transformation.
-We believe in slow, intentional care- nourishing the body, tending to the emotions, and holding space for whatever unfolds.
-Whether that means offering hands-on support, gentle guidance, or simply sitting with you in the quiet moments, my role is to honor your journey and help you feel held as you step into this new chapter.
+• Postpartum is a sacred window of healing and deep transformation.
+We believe in slow, intentional care- in nourishing the body and tending to emotions as they come.
+Whether that means offering hands-on support or simply sitting with you in the quiet moments, my role is to honor your journey and help you feel held as you step into this new chapter.

 Symptoms to watch for